Iraq starts operation to drive ISIS out of west Mosul

 - ISIS seized Mosul in 2014

-- Mosul is Iraq's second largest city
+- Mosul is Iraq's second-largest city

-(CNN)Iraq launched an operation to regain control of western Mosul from ISIS militants weeks after it seized the eastern part, Prime Minister Haider al-Abadi said Sunday.
+(CNN)Iraq has launched an operation to regain control of western Mosul from ISIS militants, Prime Minister Haider al-Abadi said Sunday.

 The Prime Minister described the operation, which comes after Iraq recaptured eastern Mosul, a "new dawn" in the liberation of Mosul.
 He urged Iraqi organizations to provide humanitarian services and support to the liberated area.